quangnd/OAuth-Passport-Tutorial/tutorial.md

 ## Adding in more providers
 1. Code structure
+  - Create new config folder that contains passport config
 2. Use passport to secure routes
+  -
 3. Twitter integration
+  - Install module: passport-twitter (see twitter.strategy.js)
 4. Facebook integration